baoduy/hbd.astro-paper/src/content/blog/az-05-pulumi-private-aks-cluster-env.md

 ### The `ContainerRegistry.ts` Module

 To enhance security and ensure that all Docker images deployed to our AKS cluster are verified, this module establishes a private Container Registry.
-By restricting AKS to pull images exclusively from this private registry, we eliminate the need to open firewalls to the public internet.
+By restricting AKS to pull images exclusively from this private registry, we eliminate the need to open firewalls on the public internet.

 <details><summary><em>View code:</em></summary>